EURO GOVT-U.S. budget talks impasse lift low risk Bunds

 * Italian budget vote, Monti steer on elections eyed

-twist in U.S. budget talks raised the chances of a fiscal crunch
+higher on Friday as a dramatic twist in U.S. budget talks raised

 Republicans in the U.S. House of Representatives